Honors Expectations and Procedures

 Summer between junior and senior year

-Students intending to pursue Honors are expected to further develop their thesis topic prior to the start of the fall term of the senior year.
+Students intending to pursue an Honors thesis are expected to further develop their thesis topic prior to the start of the fall term of the senior year.
 You should consult with your thesis advisor during this time period.

 Fall semester of the senior year